ArnauArqueo/training_giap/e2_photointerpretation_pyrenees/README.md

 This exercise has been created as a basic introduction to the use of aerial imagery, including on-line services, to remotely detect archaeological features.

 For the development of the exercise we will cover some basic GIS functions:
-- Download aerial imageries and connect to on-line services.
+- Download aerial images and connect to on-line services.
 - Creation and edition of vectorial files.
 - Detection of human-made structures.
 - Creation and edition of fieldwork maps.